zbig-karp/big-tent/README.md

 The Big Tent
 ================

-This repository contains data and R code necessary to reproduce analyses reported in Karpiński et al. (2021).
+This repository contains data and R code necessary to reproduce results reported in Karpiński et al. (2021).
+It consists of just two files:

+-   the file `big-tent-data.csv` contains the data used in the analyses.
+    More information about the variables is given below;
+-   the file `data-analysis.R` is an R script file with R code used in the analyses of the data.

 # References